simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

-  * Fixed a bug in the SP API where NameID-objects weren't taken care of (introduced in 1.17.0)
+  * Fixed a bug in the SP API where NameID objects weren't taken care of (introduced in 1.17.0).
-  * Fixed a regression where MetaDataStorageHandlerPdo::getMetaData() would not return a value (#1165)
+  * Fixed a regression where MetaDataStorageHandlerPdo::getMetaData() would not return a value (#1165).
-  * Fixed an issue with table indeces (#1089)
+  * Fixed an issue with table indexes (#1089).
-  * Fixed an issue with table migrations on SQlite (#1169)
+  * Fixed an issue with table migrations on SQlite (#1169).
+  * Fixed an issue with generated eduPersonTargetedID lacking a format specified (#1135).
-  * Updated composer dependencies
+  * Updated composer dependencies.

 ## Version 1.17.4